solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 # 07 / Testing

+Testing is a cruical part to the application development lifecycle.
-Developers need to assess their applications for *availability* (minimal downtime) and *resiliency* (recovery from failure).
-Microsoft recommends performing tests regularly and automating them to minimize errors (perhaps by placing tests in build processes).
+Architects, developers and administrators should continually assess and evaluate their applications for *availability* (minimal downtime) and *resiliency* (recovery from failure).
+Microsoft recommends performing tests regularly and highly suggests automating them to minimize any errors in the process or setup.
+These tests can be done at any point in the application deployment process, potentially the build and deploy pipelines, and even after the application has been deployed.

+This section discusses the various types of tests your Azure database for MySQL application and database can be utilized to ensure the optimal performance of your application and database deployments.

 ## Approaches

 ### Functional testing

-Functional testing ensures that an app functions as documented in the requirements.
+Functional testing ensures that an app functions as documented in the user and business requirements.
 Testers do not know how software systems function; they simply ensure that systems do what they are expected to do.
-Functional tests validate data limits (like field lengths) and that certain actions are taken in response to triggers.
+Functional tests validate things like data limits (field lengths and validation) and that specific actions are taken in response to various triggers.

 #### Function testing tools

 [Selenium] automates functional tests for web apps.
-Developers author test scripts in supported languages, like Ruby, Java, Python, and C#.
-Then, the Selenium WebDriver executes these scripts using browser-specific APIs.
+Developers author web application test scripts in several supported languages, like Ruby, Java, Python, and C#.
+Once scripts are developed, the Selenium WebDriver executes the scripts using browser-specific APIs.
 Teams can operate parallel Selenium tests on different devices using [Selenium Grid].

 To get started with Selenium, developers can install the [Selenium IDE] to generate testing scripts from browser interactions.
-The Selenium IDE is not intended for production tests, however.
+The Selenium IDE is not intended for production tests but can speed up the development of your test script development tasks.

-Teams can place [Selenium tests in Azure DevOps.]
-The image below demonstrates screenshots from a Selenium test running in a DevOps Pipeline.
+Teams can place [Selenium tests in Azure DevOps.].
+The screenshot below demonstrates a Selenium test running in a DevOps Pipeline.

 ![This image demonstrates screenshots from a Selenium test in Azure DevOps.]